mdietrichstein/digitalpreservation-dmp-generator/README.md

 ## How to run

 1. Check out project
+2. Run `./gradlew eclipse` in terminal
-2. In Eclipse: `File -> Import -> General -> Existing Projects into Workspace` and choose the root folder of this repository
+3. In Eclipse: `File -> Import -> General -> Existing Projects into Workspace` and choose the root folder of this repository
-3. In Eclipse: Find `DmpGeneratorApplication.java` and right-click then `Run As -> Java Application`
+4. In Eclipse: Find `DmpGeneratorApplication.java` and right-click then `Run As -> Java Application`

-The webapp should now run on `http://localhost:8080`
+The webapp should now run at `http://localhost:8080`

 ## Web Resources